 Thomas is depicted as the youngest disciple.

-His doubt is well chronicled,
+His doubt is well-chronicled,

-but his scripture less so.
+but his scripture is less so.

 In the transcribing of this scripture, Thomas seems to have been asked what Jesus said to him.
 He does not seem to have been asked about miracles or other matters.
 There is a sound reason for this.
 The miracles and life of Jesus were already known to the disciples, and there does not seem a pressing need to retell these events.
 There is one area, however, where Thomas and the other disciples would have information unknown to the others—that would be to ask, what did Jesus say to you?

 The loose thread was to garner the full story of what Jesus spoke, to capture the essence if you will.
 Also, they could not have a complete compilation of Jesus’ teachings at this point.
 Jesus would take individuals aside and teach privately.
 We also know that the traveling groups changed their makeup of disciples, including women, and at other times might be men only.
-So the effort was to gain every word Jesus taught, thus the lack of emphasis on miracles, the exclusion of specific theologies later presented, and thus retain the purity of what Jesus spoke.
+So the effort was to gain every word Jesus taught, thus the lack of emphasis on miracles, the exclusion of specific theologies later presented, and thus to retain the purity of what Jesus spoke.
 Such seems the Gospel of Thomas.

 We also know that men speak differently to men than to women and that women are likely to ask different questions than men.
 Already the broadening of scripture moves beyond the four gospels to include individual teaching (spoken to one person for only their edification).
 Jesus also related different information to different groups, such as a group of women, or to the Pharisees.
-To the poor he gave hope and encouragement; to the rich, he spoke of charity and not being unrighteously tied to their money.
+To the poor he gave hope and encouragement; to the rich, he spoke of charity and not being unrighteously tied to money.
 Thus, we see in the Gospel of Thomas a text loosely organized as a purely cognitive work, and one which also includes the Parable of the Sower.

 As Thomas’ work progresses the second half includes more sayings and parables and perhaps less direct teaching.
 They seem to apply to the condition of man in general, or the ministry in general, such as in saying 73, referring to a great harvest, but few workers.
-Some sayings even have a parable-like quality which involves brief storytelling to make the point, as in saying 76: Jesus said, “The kingdom of the father is like a merchant who had a consignment of merchandise and discovered a pearl.
+Some sayings even have a parable-like quality that involves brief storytelling to make the point, as in saying 76: Jesus said, “The kingdom of the father is like a merchant who had a consignment of merchandise and discovered a pearl.
 That merchant was shrewd.
 He sold the merchandise and bought the pearl alone for himself.
 You too, seek this unfailing and enduring treasure where no moth comes near to devour and no worm destroys.”
-Then there are the parables themselves which leave us with quandary or a question unanswered.
+Then there are the parables themselves which leave us with a quandary or a question unanswered.

-All of this leads us to accept that Thomas is providing a cognitive history of Jesus’ ministry rather than a literal history.
+The above leads us to accept that Thomas is providing a cognitive history of Jesus’ ministry rather than a literal history.
 The Gospel of Thomas is also believed by some scholars to have been source material for the synoptic gospels.
 Earlier copies of Thomas might not be found, but many scholars believe Thomas is the famous “Q” source manuscript.
 Archeologists hope more parts of manuscripts might be found, either to corroborate or disavow this view.